r280822a/world_time_complete/README.md

 - Timezones categorized into continents
 - Time updates every 30 seconds
 - Shows local timezone at first on home screen
+- Only send offset, so you only call API once then internally update time every second

 ## TODO
-- Only send offset, so you only call API once then internally update time every couple of seconds
 - Fix bugs when opening the app offline
 - Toast showing error messages
 - Locally store timezones after first call